isjoshokay/Pizza-Planet-Strongmind/README.md

 # Overview
-This describes how I solve the problem presented to me, essentially how I planned and journaled my thought process for building this project.
 You can log in the live deployed version on https://pizzaplanet-sm.herokuapp.com using the below credentials:

 The username for a chef is `testchef` and the password is `pizzaplanet` The username for the owner is `testowner` and the password is `pizzaplanet`